 Gwich’in are currently in the negotiation phase of the government process.
 It will take a few years to negotiate our Gwich’in Collaborative Government agreement.
 Here is an overview of the process:

-The Regional Gwich’in Collaborative, on behalf of the partner communities, is negotiating each chapter of the AiP with the Government of Canada, and the Government of the Northwest Territories.
-All the parties involved must agree to each chapter in order to reach a final agreement.
+The Regional Gwich’in Collaborative, on behalf of the partner communities, has negotiated each chapter of the AiP with the Government of Canada, and the Government of the Northwest Territories.
+The parties have agreed to each chapter and are now transitioning into the final agreement negotiations.

 Negotiations take place at main table meetings.
 All parties are present at these meetings where they discuss each chapter in detail.
-The negotiating team develops a Gwich’in position on each chapter based on community feedback.
-Following the meetings, the negotiating team discusses outcomes with community and asks for feedback.
-This process will continue until each chapter is negotiated.
+The negotiating team establishes the Gwich’in position on each chapter based on community feedback.
+Following the meetings, the negotiating team discusses outcomes with community and listens to feedback.
+This process will continue until each chapter is finalized.

-Gwich’in need to vote to approve the final agreement.
+Gwich’in will vote on approving the final agreement.
 All eligible Gwich’in voters will have the opportunity to vote 'yes' or 'no'.

 If Gwich’in vote 'yes' for Gwich'in governance, the Government of Canada and the GNWT will approve the Gwich'in Collaborative Government agreement through legislation.
 The final agreement will be a legally binding document, enforceable by law.